fusion-jena/linted-data/contributing.md

 **Example: `CheckRdfIrisTooLong`**

 This validator checks if the locale name of an IRI, the part after `#` or after the last `/`, contains not more than 36 characters.
-36 might look like an arbitral decision and is based on the following aspects:
+The limit of 36 characters is based on:

 - Three IRIs should fit into one line
 - IRIs should be easy to type
-- UUIDs are 36 characters long and should therefore not be detected when used as locale names
+- UUIDs are 36 characters long and should not be detected when used as locale names

 Since for each IRI whose locale name is longer than 36 characters, a failure entry should be created, this validator is realised as a subclass of `SparqlSelectCheck`.
 A realisation as a `SparqlAskCheck` would only provide the answer if in a model there exists an IRI that is too long.

-It would also be possible to implement this check without SPARQL, but since the aim is to reuse the checks for SPARQL endpoints, it is implemented as `SPARQLSelectCheck`.
+It would also be possible to implement this check without SPARQL.

 The next section describes the procedure for implementing a new validator.